Hyundai raises hydrogen game as new trucks roll into Europe

 On the automotive supply front, companies are hedging their bets.

-Bosch, a fuel cell proponent, has entered into a joint venture with China’s Qingling Motors to supply fuel cell systems for 2022/2023.
+Bosch (ROBG.UL), a fuel cell proponent, has entered into a joint venture with China's Qingling Motors (1122.HK) to supply fuel cell systems for 2022/2023.

-U.S. engine maker Cummins, due to start building a fuel cell system factory in Herten, Germany, later this year, sees no conflict.
+U.S. engine maker Cummins (CMI.N), due to start building a fuel cell system factory in Herten, Germany, later this year, sees no conflict.

 "Fuel cells will complement the BEV (battery electric vehicle) system in places where energy storage, range, weight and power requirements are unable to be met by batteries alone," said Amy Davis, president of New Power at Cummins.